ZapriteApp/zaprite-for-woocommerce/readme.md

-# Zaprite Extension for Woo
+# Zaprite Payment Gateway for WooCommerce

 **Accept Bitcoin and Lightning**

 Start accepting Bitcoin, Lightning and Liquid today — Powered by Zaprite.

-This plugin allows stores that use Wordpress WooCommerce shopping cart system to accept Bitcoin and Bitcoin through Lightning Network via Zaprite.
+This plugin allows stores that use WordPress WooCommerce shopping cart system to accept Bitcoin, Lightning, Liquid and card payments using their Zaprite Checkouts.

 _In order to use this plugin you have to create an account on [https://app.zaprite.com](https://app.zaprite.com)_